Chase Slate Edge℠ Review

 - Are you paying attention to the credit utilization ratio?
 As we mentioned earlier, lenders like to see that you're using no more than 30% of your available credit.
 So if you are carrying a balance on your credit cards, and it's under that 30%, you're probably going to be in good stead with lenders.
 If you have a revolving balance that is, say, 50% or more, you'd want to try to pay off enough debt to get it below 30%.
 Easier said than done, sometimes, but that's the goal.

 As with any credit card, they all have their ups and downs.
-There's really one key disadvantage to having a Chase Slate Edge℠:
+There's really one key disadvantage to having a CardName:

-It isn't a rewards card.
+For starters, it isn't a rewards card.
 You won't get cash back, points or miles.
 If you carry a revolving balance on any card, the interest you pay generally negates the value of that cash back, points or miles, and so it makes sense to not offer rewards.
-Still, if you're looking for a lot of rewards for your spending on an ongoing basis, you won't get much.

-That said, you will get that $100 bonus statement if you spend $500 in the first six months, and if the card helps you reduce debt and save a ton of money in interest, that's a big reward in itself.
+That said, if the card helps you reduce debt and save a ton of money in interest, that's a big reward in itself.

 One other drawback to keep in mind, however, is that this card does charge foreign transaction fees, so leave it at home for your next trip abroad.

-- 1.5% back on all other eligible purchases
+- Unlimited 1.5% back on all other eligible purchases

-Neither card charges an annual fee and both charge foreign transaction fees, so the choice here will likely come down to whether the ongoing APR reduction opportunity and 0% intro period on balance transfers is important to you.
-If you don't need those things, than Freedom Unlimited® offers the opportunity for rewards with an even longer 0% intro period on purchases.
+Neither card charges an annual fee and both charge foreign transaction fees, so the choice here will likely come down to whether the ongoing APR reduction opportunity is important to you.
+If you don't need that, Freedom Unlimited® offers the opportunity for rewards, but with a shorter 0% intro period.

-Neither card is a true rewards card, but it's worth noting that the Diamond Preferred® Card doesn't have a welcome offer, nor does it feature an automatic consideration for a credit line increase or APR decrease if certain criteria are met like Slate EdgeSM does.
+It's worth noting that the Diamond Preferred® Card doesn't feature an automatic consideration for a credit line increase or APR decrease if certain criteria are met like Slate EdgeSM does.

 Slate EdgeSM puts lowering your debt and raising your credit score front and center.
 It's admittedly a bit odd for a card that wants to help you lower your debt to also offer an opportunity for a credit line increase, but considering that lower credit utilization can help your credit score, that credit line increase opportunity becomes more clearly aligned with the card's goals.
 In the end, this card is a unique opportunity for a cardholder looking for a solid intro 0% period and a chance to improve their credit score.